SlothySlob/web-phonetic-alphabet-trainer/README.md

 The contents of the page are generated based on the game type selected on the home page.
 On the top bar, the user will have an option to return back to the home page at any moment.

+> [!TIP]
+> The game mode is not case sensitive, ignores spaces and special characters.
+This was done specifically for exanples as for example "X-ray"

 ### Game type

 This game type allows you to practice the spelling of a letter.
 You're required to type out the code word of the letter.